Filter Vs. Strainers: What Is the Difference

 Factors to Consider When Selecting a Strainer or Filter

 Type of Fluid: The fluid being filtered or strained is a critical consideration.
-Different fluids can have different properties that can affect the choice of strainer or filter.
+Different fluids can have different properties that can affect the choice of a strainer or filter.
 For example, if the fluid is corrosive, the strainer or filter must be made from a material that can withstand the corrosive environment.

 Flow Rate: The device must handle the required flow rate without causing significant pressure drop or flow restriction.